 A common issue with cutting plastic is chip-welding, or the melting of the plastic while cutting.
-Special plastic cutting saw blades will have teeth negative hook angles and sizes that minimize blade heat while cutting.
-This will make the cut edge square and smooth.
-The types of plastic these chains can cut include:
+Special plastic cutting saw blades have teeth with negative hook angles and sizes that minimize blade heat while cutting.
+This makes the cut edge square and smooth.

 Can Chainsaws Cut Through Pipe?

 Yes, a certain type of chainsaw can cut through a metal pipe.
 A concrete chain saw can cut through thick metal such as pipe along with concrete.
 If the pipe is buried in concrete, underneath concrete, or inside a wall, the concrete chainsaw will be able to cut it.
 Pneumatic concrete chain saws are designed to be able to cut ductile iron which is what underground pipes are made of.

 Can Chainsaws Cut Through Drywall?

 Regular chainsaws and concrete chainsaws can cut through drywall, however, if the drywall is covering a wall with metal wiring or pipe inside, this could pose a problem.
 Concrete chainsaws are ideal for this type of cutting because they can cut the most difficult materials.
 Cutting drywall all by itself with a chainsaw might be overkill and create a lot of extra drywall dust in the air.
 A Sawzall (reciprocating saw) might be a better choice for cutting drywall.

 Can Chainsaws Cut Through Flooring?

 Chainsaws of all sizes are capable of cutting through flooring, however this could pose a problem if plastic or metal is embedded inside of it.
 Instead, consider using a reciprocating saw with a metal cutting blade or more powerful professional grade chainsaw with metal or concrete cutting chains.

 Can Chainsaws Cut Roofing?